-The company known for making big technological strides leapt past a huge financial milestone early this month: On August 2, Apple became the first firm to reach a market capitalization of $1 trillion.
+The company known for making big technological strides leapt past a huge financial milestone this fall: On August 2, Apple became the first firm to reach a market capitalization of $1 trillion.
 Since the consumer tech behemoth reported earnings that beat analyst expectations handily on July 31, the stock had been climbing and investors had been watching closely.
-When the stock price for AAPL hit $207.05 Thursday, Apple officially passed the $1-trillion mark.
+When the stock price for AAPL briefly hit $207.05, Apple officially passed the $1-trillion mark.

 Market cap is basically the value of a company and is calculated by multiplying the price of a share of stock by the number of outstanding shares.
 Apple's stock has become more popular as the company's become more profitable.
 Even though iPhone unit sales have slowed in the last couple of years, the jump in price for the iPhone X, plus expensive accessories and more money coming in from software and services helped the company boost profits by a whopping 40 percent last quarter from a year earlier.
 As Apple’s stock price has risen, its market cap has followed, making its size a good indicator for its strength and popularity.

-Other tech companies aren't too far behind, including: Amazon.com (about $881 billion); Google-parent Alphabet ($848 billion) and Microsoft ($822 billion).
-Amazon and Google, like Apple, are among the FAANG stocks, a group of tech companies—Netflix and Facebook are the others—that are so widely followed by investors that the media came up with an acronym for them.
+Since August, another tech company has already managed to mirror Apple's trillion-dollar peak: Amazon’s stock peaked at $2,050.50 per share on September 4th, briefly pushing it to a $1-trillion market capitalization.
+Amazon and Apple are among the FAANG stocks, a group of tech companies—Netflix, Google and Facebook are the others—that are so widely followed by investors that the media came up with an acronym for them.